MelroseCS/sojourn-android/README.md

 }
 ```

-Add the library with version to your dependencies:
+Add the sojourn library and releated dependencies to the dependencies declaration:

 ```
 dependencies {